-If a faculty member plans to be absent for professional (e.g., conference participation) or health (e.g., minor surgery) reasons, it is the faculty member's responsibility to make arrangements for the faculty member's classes.
-(For other health issues, refer to sick leave policy in KSU Faculty Handbook Section 4.2.5 - KSU Employee Benefits).
+If a faculty member plans to be absent for professional (e.g., conference participation etc.) or health (e.g., minor surgery) reasons, it is the faculty member's responsibility to make arrangements for his/her classes.
+(For other health issues, refer to sick leave policy in KSU Faculty Handbook Section 4.2.5, KSU Employee Benefits).